awslabs/deequ/src/main/scala/com/amazon/deequ/examples/anomaly_detection_with_extended_results_example.md

 detailed results about the anomaly detection result from the newly created metric.
 You can get details such as:

 - dataMetricValue: The metric value that is the data point.
-- anomalyMetricValue: The value of the metric that is being checked, which isn't always equal to the dataMetricValue.
+- anomalyMetricValue: The metric value that is being checked for the anomaly detection strategy, which isn't always equal to the dataMetricValue.
 - anomalyCheckRange: The range of bounds used in the anomaly check, the anomalyMetricValue is compared to this range.
 - isAnomaly: If the anomalyMetricValue is outside the anomalyCheckRange, this is true.
 - confidence: The confidence of the anomaly detection.